Ropelength, crossing number and finite type invariants of links: Introduction

-\no Our main result addresses Question \ref{q:F-K} for general $n$--component links (without the Brunnian assumption) as follows. \begin{thm} Let $L$ be an $n$-component link and $\bar{\mu}(L)$ one of its top Milnor linking numbers, then
+\no Our main result addresses Question \ref{q:F-K} for general $n$--component links (deposing of the Brunnian assumption) as follows. \begin{thm} Let $L$ be an $n$-component link $n\geq 2$ and $\bar{\mu}(L)$ one of its top Milnor linking numbers, then

 \end{thm} \no In the context of Question \ref{q:F-K}, the estimate of Theorem \ref{thm:main} transforms, using \eqref{eq:t(L)-rop(L)}, as follows

 Naturally, Question \ref{q:F-K} can be asked for knots and links and lower bounds in terms of finite type invariants in general.
 Such questions have been raised for instance in \cite{Cantarella:2009}, where the Bott-Taubes integrals \cite{Bott-Taubes:1994, Volic:2007} have been suggested as a tool for obtaining estimates. \begin{prob} Can we find estimates for ropelength of knots/links, in terms of their finite type invariants? \end{prob} In the remaining part of this introduction let us sketch the basic idea behind our approach to Question \ref{q:F-K-general}, which relies on the relation between the finite type invariants and the crossing number.